Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 port: 3000
 ```

-#### Create a collection of admin users in MongoDB
+#### Create a collection of users in MongoDB

-Create a collection in MongoDB named `admins_col` (in the previously created database), and insert a doc in the collection with the following format:
+Create a collection in MongoDB named `users_col` (in the previously created database), and insert a doc in the collection with the following format:

 ```js
 {